-- ➤ Threat assessments should begin with collecting information from a variety of sources.
-This includes interviews with the student of concern, people familiar with the student, review of formal academic, disciplinary, or law enforcement records, and consideration of social media postings. - > Second, information regarding risk factors, warning behaviors, and threat mitigators should be analyzed in the context of the student of concern's age and social/emotional development to determine credibility and seriousness of the threat. - > Third, the team should respond to all substantive threats with protective actions, including protecting potential victims and implementing conflict resolution strategies. - Fourth, the team should respond to all very serious substantive threats by determining the need for mental health services and counseling, law enforcement involvement, and a safety plan.
-Risk management for a student of concern should include a carefully planned, individualized intervention strategy, or a series of interventions, resources to assist the student, as well as some level of monitoring.
+- Threat assessments should begin with collecting information from a variety of sources.
+This includes interviews with the student of concern, people familiar with the student, review of formal academic, disciplinary, or law enforcement records, consideration of social media postings, and target/witness statements. - ➤ Information regarding risk factors, warning behaviors, and threat mitigators should be analyzed in the context of the student of concern's age and social/emotional development to determine credibility and seriousness of the threat. - The team should respond to all substantive threats with protective actions, including protecting potential victims, applying conflict resolution strategies, creating and implementing a Monitoring Plan.

+➤ The team should respond to all threats to self by determining the need for mental health services and counseling, law enforcement involvement, and a Safety Plan.
+A student of concern should have a carefully planned safety plan that includes individualized strategies, a series of interventions, and resources to assist the student.